 The bedrock consists of Archean gneiss with elements of amphibolites.
-Quaternary deposits are found widespread in the area west of the glacier, with bedrock sticking up through till deposits (Figures 7.14 and 7.15).
-Along the glacier a lateral moraine is build up on both sides of the glacier (Fig. 7.16).
-Marine deposits are found op to level c. + 90 m.
+Quaternary deposits are found widespread in the area west of the glacier, with bedrock sticking up through till deposits (Figures 7.13 and 7.14).
+Along the glacier a side moraine is build up on both sides of the glacier (Fig. 7.15 and 7.16).
+Marine deposits are found op to level c. + 90 m in the area.